dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## Application Compatibility Cache (Shimcache)

-Maintains a log of program execution data to aid compatibility and performance improvements.
+Maintains a log of program execution(before windows 10) data to aid compatibility and performance improvements.
 It captures data like file paths, execution timestamps, and flags denoting program execution.
 For investigators, Shimcache is valuable in identifying recently run programs and their respective files.
+Stored in the SYSTEM registry hive.
+Only writes on reboot or shutdown(might be able to extract current with volatility).

 Found at
 ```